jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 </DIV>
 <DIV align="center">&nbsp;</DIV>

-Next step: I convert the ScanTailor-grey to a bitonal image with Irfan.
+Next step: I convert the *ScanTailor*-grey to a bitonal image with *Irfan*.
 The ocr is better, but not nearly as good as my first results with GIMP.
 Lot of missing characters (most of which could be trained).
 The last line on the page is not read at all (a phenomenon I have never noticed before).

-Next variant: bitonal output by ScanTailor of bitonal Google scan.
-The thickness of the lines does not change with the slider in ScanTailor; the characters of the first 'patriae' are hardly distinguishable.
-I do not feel like even trying to ocr this one.
-End of second season.
+Next variant: bitonal output by *ScanTailor* of bitonal *Google* scan.
+The thickness of the lines does not change with the slider in *ScanTailor*; the characters of the first 'patriae' are hardly distinguishable.
+I dont even try to ocr this one.
+End of second lesson.

 ## 5. Back to the color BSB-scan and ScanTailor
-Next idea is one I had discarded earlier: Producing a bitonal output of the color BSB-scan with ScanTailor and trying to find a sweet spot where the inner margin of the page becomes readable by OCR4all, while the rest retains enough information so as to be still readable.
+Next idea is one I had discarded earlier: Producing a bitonal output of the color BSB-scan with *ScanTailor* and trying to find a sweet spot where the inner margin of the page becomes readable by *OCR4all*, while the rest retains enough information so as to be still readable.
 I settle on a measure of -40 and mild despeckling:
 <DIV align="center">
  <img width="150" src="/images/scantailorminusforty.jpg"><BR>
  <SUP>*ScanTailor* output settings</SUP>